Keep things simple with this awesome just-add-speakers streaming system

 AirPlay 2 allows one-touch casting from Apple devices, aptX HD Bluetooth offers an ‘offline’ streaming method, while support for Roon Ready completes a comprehensive streaming connectivity list.

-There is also the opportunity to add external sources to the set-up, whether that’s a TV, CD player (bear in mind Cambridge is planning an add-on CD transport to the Evo soon) or storage drive, via the Evo 75’s RCA, USB, coaxial, optical and HDMI ARC sockets.
-Vinyl-loving Evo 75 owners will have to connect a deck with a phono stage to the RCA input, or buy a separate phono stage – there isn’t one on board, sadly.
+There is also the opportunity to add external sources to the set-up, whether that’s a TV, CD player or storage drive, via the Evo 75’s RCA, USB, coaxial, optical and HDMI ARC sockets.
+Vinyl-loving Evo 75 owners will have to connect a turntable with a phono stage to the RCA input, or buy a separate phono stage – there isn’t one on board, sadly.

-There are now many music streamers that sound great, look superb or are pleasant to use, but not many manage to nail all three as convincingly as the Evo 75.
-In the premium one-box streaming system market, nothing before has come this close to Naim’s Uniti range in offering the complete package.
+There are now handfuls of streaming amplifiers that sound great, look superb or are pleasant to use, but not many manage to nail all three as convincingly as the Evo 75.

 Speakers: Dali Oberon 5